johanley/postscript-notes/README.md

 PostScript seems to have been designed to implement the core operations as robustly as possible, and to leave higher-level considerations such as text flow to the application programmer.

-With the exception of general text flow, implementing the above items is straightforward given PostScript's built-in operators.
+However, with the possible exception of general text flow, implementing the above items is straightforward given PostScript's built-in operators.